rafaelvc/pldotnet/README.md

 + [PostgreSQL 9](https://www.postgresql.org/) or greater
 + [.NET Core 3.1](https://github.com/dotnet/core) or greater.
 + [Docker](https://www.docker.com/) (Optional and only for non Linux OSes)

-Case you use Docker to experiment PL/.NET all requirements are installed/built automatically.
-Jump to the section [Other OSes](#other_oses).

 ### Linux Ubuntu/Debian flavours